 The Espoo (EIA) Convention and the subsequent protocol on Strategic Environmental Assessment (SEA) to the Espoo convention provides a framework for facilitating formal transboundary consultation between affected states with focus on environmental impacts only.
 But full-scale consultation should deal with a broader range of MSP issues, in particular socio-economic issues.
-As a result of voluntary compliance of the responsible authorities in the BSR consultations will be extended towards; encompassing not only potential conflicts but also synergies, in particular socio-economic opportunities..., Whereas whereas co-operation will cover general planning approaches to planning, such as the overall aims and objectives of maritime spatial plans.
+As a result of voluntary compliance of the responsible authorities in the BSR consultations will be extended to: encompass not only potential conflicts but also synergies, in particular socio-economic opportunities.
+Whereas co-operation will cover general approaches to planning, such as the overall aims and objectives of maritime spatial plans.

-Therefore MSP needs a broader scope, and of consultations and co-operation starting in better time and their earlier start then than it is required by the Espoo (EIA) Convention.
+Therefore MSP needs a broader scope of consultations and co-operation and their earlier start then it is required by the Espoo (EIA) Convention.
 At least the wider scope (covering socio-economic concerns) consultations will start at least together with the Espoo consultations.
 This will be achieved through voluntary compliance of the responsible authorities in the BSR, as a result of adoption of these recommendations.
-This is in line with the spirit of of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL - Article1.
+This is in line with the spirit of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL - Article1.